-Scammers continue to take advantage of the COVID‑19 pandemic to perpetuate frauds and scams making Canadians experiencing job loss vulnerable to fraudulent job offers.
+Scammers continue to take advantage of people anxious about finding a new job by perpetuating scams with phony employment offers or by involving job seekers in a money laundering operation .
 Here’s how to spot the common red flags of an employment scam.

 Red flags of an employment scam